Let's start with a simple question:

 Connect scores to actions: “We had 12 low ratings last week because checkout felt slow.
 Let’s look at how we’re managing lines—what’s working, what’s not?”

-This connects data to behavior—the real fuel of any effective CX strategy.
+This connects data to behavior—the real fuel behind end-to-end CX strategy solutions that actually deliver results.

 4. Recognition Doesn’t Reinforce CX Behaviors